zwhe99/WMT22-En-Liv/README.md

 # WMT22-En-Liv

 This is the implementaion of Tencent AI Lab - Shanghai Jiao Tong University (TAL-SJTU) 's En-Liv submissions for the [Sixth Conference on Machine Translation (WMT22)](http://www.statmt.org/wmt22/).
-We provide all the [models](https://drive.google.com/drive/folders/1o5Ux-mGOARivmqlCube7w0vRjeDjsMBr?usp=sharing), [data](https://drive.google.com/drive/folders/164iYBFG6-A-2YBRYC9sppfarehRez-Bi?usp=sharing) and scripts in this repository.
+We provide all the [models](https://drive.google.com/drive/folders/1o5Ux-mGOARivmqlCube7w0vRjeDjsMBr?usp=sharing), [data](https://drive.google.com/drive/folders/164iYBFG6-A-2YBRYC9sppfarehRez-Bi?usp=sharing), code and scripts in this repository.
 More details are available in our system description paper.

 ## Overview